 Another example is to conditionally show help articles on certain pages:

-If your resource center has at least 2 searchable blocks (currently, only Knowledge base and List of flows/checklists blocks are searchable), a global search icon will appear in the top:
+If your resource center has at least 1 searchable block (currently, only Knowledge base and List of flows/checklists blocks are searchable), a global search icon will appear in the top:

 Clicking it and searching will search across both flows in your Userflow account and articles in your knowledge base: